vasilakisfil/Introspected-REST/README.md

 > --- [RFC 7231](https://tools.ietf.org/html/rfc7231)
 >

-We also feel that this is also a perfect case for hosting our API's discovery for available resources capabilities.
+We also feel that this is also a perfect case for hosting an API's discovery for available resources capabilities.
-We coult keep the `/*` for "ping" or "no-op" type of method as the RFC notes and have the root `/` for listing all API's capabilities for all resources, as [IATEOAS notes](#934-discovery-of-api-resources-and-capabilities).
+We could keep the `/*` for "ping" or "no-op" type of method as the RFC notes and have the root `/` for listing all API's capabilities for all resources, as [IATEOAS notes](#934-discovery-of-api-resources-and-capabilities).

+### 10.2 Using new relation tyes using Web Linking's rel parameter

+- overloading, say about linksets.

 ### 10.2 MicroTypes in HTTP
 https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation